-As an example, Fehler!
-Verweisquelle konnte nicht gefunden werden. shows time series of satellite-derived XCO2.
-As can be seen, XCO2 is increasing by about 2 ppm/year primarily due to burning of fossil fuels and shows a pronounced seasonal cycle, primarily due to uptake and release of CO2 by the terrestrial biosphere.
+As an example, Figure 3 shows time series of satellite-derived XCO_2 .
+As can be seen, XCO_2 is increasing by about 2 ppm/year primarily due to burning of fossil fuels and shows a pronounced seasonal cycle, primarily due to uptake and release of CO_2 by the terrestrial biosphere.